Orange-OpenSource/conllueditor/README.md

 ### CoNLL-U / CoNLLu Plus conversion

 A simple conversion program is provided to convert any CoNLL-U (Plus) file into another.
-It takes as arguments the inputfile name and a comma separated list of output columns.
+It takes as arguments the input file name and a comma separated list of output columns.
 Specified output columns absent in the input file will be replaced with `_`.
 If the output column list is absent, a standard CoNLL-U file is produced.

 for instance